Difference between Milk Teeth and Permanent Teeth

 The eruption of milk teeth follows a specific timeline, with the lower central incisors being the first to appear, followed by the upper central incisors, then the upper lateral incisors, lower lateral incisors, first molars, canines, and second molars.

-See also Difference between Resistor and Resistance
+See also Difference between Potentiometer and Voltmeter

 Characteristics